porzione/wtcurve/README.md

 By manipulating parameters such as Savitzky-Golay `--savgol`, Gaussian filter `--gauss`, bitcrush `--bitcrush`  and direct line `-L`, a wide range of waveforms can be achieved.
 Bezier will distort and clip the waveform when values fall outside the range of -9 to 4.
 The intentional omission of the range check provides greater freedom for experimentation.
 However, it's important to note that many combinations of argument values may result in an invalid waveform.

+`gen_n_tag.py` is a sample script demonstrating how to programmatically generate multiple wavetables, note that destination paths are hard-coded.

 I have tested the 32-bit float WAV wavetables with the Linux versions of [Surge XT](https://surge-synthesizer.github.io/), [Bitwig Studio Grid](https://www.bitwig.com/the-grid/), [u-he Hive 2](https://u-he.com/products/hive/), and the [Vital](https://vital.audio/) software synthesizers.
 For compatibility reasons, it is recommended to leave the default number of samples as 2048 (do not use `-s` flag).
 Only Surge XT is able to load tagged wavetables with arbitrary number of samples.
 16-bit int and 32-bit float wt wavetables tested with Surge XT and Bitwig.

 ### Visuals